 Women’s Cycling Month

-This year has been hailed as a new era for women’s cycling.
+2014 was hailed as a new era for women’s cycling.
 In May, the UK welcomed its first women’s professional cycle stage race, the Women’s Tour.
 On the international stage, the inaugural La Course spotlighted women’s cycling by introducing it into the Tour de France with a 90km race around the Champs-Elysées.

 Great progress is clearly afoot within the professional cycling world.
-UCI gained its first female vice president, Tracey Gaudry, and just last week, Ironman champion Chrissie Wellington praised UCI president Brian Cookson for promoting women’s cycling beyond his manifesto.
+The UCI gained its first female vice president, Tracey Gaudry, and just last week, Ironman champion Chrissie Wellington praised UCI president Brian Cookson for promoting women’s cycling beyond his manifesto.